Christiane Endler: 2022–present: Glory with Lyon

 On 21 June 2021, Lyon announced the signing of Endler to a three-year contract.
-With Endler served as the goalkeeper, the French giant won the 2022 UEFA Women's Champions League Final by beating Barcelona 3–1, making her the first-ever Chilean to win the Women's Champions League.
+With Endler serving as the goalkeeper, the French giant won the 2022 UEFA Women's Champions League Final by beating Barcelona 3–1, making her the first-ever Chilean to win the Women's Champions League.

 International career

 Youth teams

-In 2008, Endler participated in the first ever edition of the U17 Copa America Femenina, hosted in Chile.
+In 2008, Endler participated in the first ever edition of the U17 Copa America, hosted in Chile.
 She was a regular starter, playing all four games of Chile's campaign as they finished third in Group A with five points and exited the tournament.

-Endler's second international tournament experience came as a 17-year-old when Chile hosted the 2008 FIFA U-20 Women's World Cup.
+Endler's second international tournament experience came as a 17-year-old when Chile hosted the 2008 FIFA U-20 World Cup.
 Prior to the tournament, her starting position was disputed between her and then-Colo-Colo goalkeeper Romina Parraguirre.
 Endler ended up establishing herself as a starter and played every minute of each of Chile's three group stage matches.
 Chile finished last in their group and 14th overall, but Endler impressed enough to make the Team of the Tournament.

 Ten years later, in an interview with FIFA, Endler said that the tournament was crucial in her decision to dedicate her life to football.

 Before that championship I'd never imagined that I could play the game professionally, but it was thanks to that tournament that I realised there was a whole different world out there, that women's football was growing outside Chile.

-Her final international youth tournament experience would come in the 2010 U20 Copa America Femenina, where Endler found greater success.
+Her final international youth tournament experience would come in the 2010 U20 Copa America, where Endler found greater success.
 She conceded just two goals in the four-round group stage as she moved onto the knockout rounds of an international tournament for the first time in her career.
-Chile were defeated 3-1 by Brazil in the semifinals and 6-0 by Paraguay in the third place match, giving them a fourth place overall finish in the tournament.
+Chile were defeated 3–1 by Brazil in the semifinals and 6–0 by Paraguay in the third place match, giving them a fourth place overall finish in the tournament.